a package to cluster metabolomics data and plot dendrograms

 quick-start-example.ipynb contains basic information about running the pipelines.

-The pipeline can also be run from a bash or bash-like terminal.
+The pipeline is also available as a command line script.
 This is useful if you're not planning on tweaking the parameters much and just want to run the darn thing.

 You can change the parameters to use by supplying additional flags, however, this will run the whole pipeline again, so it you just need to adjust the cutoff or decide to use braycurtis instead of jaccard distances, you might be better off using the python API.